 In females, the virus can lead to changes in the cervix that may lead to cancer, so it’s important that it is diagnosed and treated as soon as possible.
 Males infected with HPV can also be at risk for cancer of the penis and the anus.

-An approved vaccine, Gardasil can prevent HPV and is available for females aged 9 to 26.
+An approved vaccine, Gardasil can prevent HPV and is available in Singapore, sold per dosage, for females aged 9 to 26.
 However, this vaccine is not effective on those who are already infected with the disease and does not protect all types of HPV.
-Hence, it is important one gets a routine check up with their genealogist annually to monitor one's health.
+Hence, it is important one gets a routine check up with their genealogist annually to monitor one’s health.
 The best way to minimize the risk of HPV is to abstain from having sexual multiple sex partners and using condoms.